psf/black/docs/faq.md

 ## Does Black support Python 2?

 For formatting, yes!
 [Install](getting_started.md#installation) with the `python2` extra to format Python 2 files too!
-There are no current plans to drop support, but most likely it is bound to happen.
-Sometime.
-Eventually.
 In terms of running _Black_ though, Python 3.6 or newer is required.

+We will drop support for Python 2 in the first stable release, expected for January 2022.
+See [The Black Code Style](the_black_code_style/index.rst) for details.

 ## Why does my linter or typechecker complain after I format my code?